 - Helps you learn more about the options available to protect your CRNA income

 As a CRNA, you probably make between $77,000 and $197,000 per year or more.
-You may have large monthly expenses as well, such as medical or nursing school loans, a home mortgage, and perhaps private school tuition for your kids.
+You probably also have significant expenses each month – your home mortgage payment, tuition for your children, and school loan payments for yourself.
 Insuring your CRNA income is one way of making sure that you still get a partial or total replacement of your much-needed income.
 It is also like a savings protection plan because you won’t need to use your savings to meet your financial needs during your disability period.